BlogEmail marketing strategy22 hand-picked funny emails for your marketing inspiration

 📨 LAST DAY! 🏆 Earn 2x Points on Easter Candy and Gifts – Rewards members get double points on Easter.

-Inside the email, the copy offers up pleasing pictures and a friendly tone of voice made more fun by the use of Easter-themed puns like the ones we shared in our 2023 guide to Easter emails
+Inside the email, the copy offers up pleasing pictures and a friendly tone of voice made more fun by the use of Easter-themed puns.

 In this email example, subscribers are invited to sign up for the brand’s rewards program and shop in its Easter store to find items “guaranteed to bring smiles to all the peeps,” and the header for a panel showing off bundle packages says, “So hoppy together.”